DuroDaCoder/Rainbowium/README.md

 Welcome to project Rainbowium, it is afk farm for RainbowSixSiege written in Python.
 >For technical information, check Wiki.

-Rainbowium is created, uploaded by this way:
+Rainbowium is uploaded this way:

 ![Untitled](https://user-images.githubusercontent.com/48152410/161261482-8c62c1f1-dd27-4e2f-9534-62c1f2ae87b8.png)